MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 This option instructs the encoder to ignore all options relating to attribute coding, as if they had never been configured.

+### `--sortInputByAzimuth=0|1`
+Pre-sort the input point cloud according to azimuth angle with the origin `lidarHeadPosition`.
+Pre-sorting occurs prior to tile/slice partitioning.

 ### `--partitionMethod=0|2|3|4`
 Selects the partitioning method to map points to tiles and slices: